Domestic Violence

 • The victim fabricated the story.

-Domestic Violence Trends and Statistics in California
+Domestic Violence Trends & Statistics in California

 Continue Reading Read Less